Please call 01225 426 354 if your question is not addressed below

-Regardless of how far ahead you book, we guarantee to stick to the quoted price on payment of the deposit.
-This will not change unless your requirements change.
+Regardless of how far ahead you book, we honour the quoted price on payment of the deposit.
+So this will not change unless your requirements change.

 Where do your staff come from?
 What training do they have and what do they wear?

 We have a pool of regular event staff and chefs who have worked for us for years and hold training sessions every year for new staff, as well as providing all our staff with our event training pack.
 Staff are routinely trained in Food Hygiene practices while working and via the NCASS training programme.
 Staff are smart and presentable and wear black shoes and trousers / skirts, white shirts and classic brown canvas aprons.